English (Canada)

 5. Expecting perfection

-The weather, schedules, photos… nothing is ever exactly as we imagine.
+The weather, the schedules, the photos... nothing is ever exactly as we imagine.

 And that's okay.

-Detours, unexpected encounters, the small problems that turn into anecdotes… these are often the truest moments.
+Detours, unexpected encounters, little mishaps that turn into anecdotes… are often the truest moments.

 Traveling isn't checking off a list.

-It’s reconnecting with yourself, breathing a little, experiencing something that brings you closer to yourself.
+It's reconnecting, breathing a little, experiencing something that brings you closer to yourself.

-By avoiding these little mistakes, you give yourself a smoother, simpler… and more authentic journey.
+By avoiding these small mistakes, you give yourself a gentler, simpler… and more authentic journey.

 Coming up on the same theme: The future of travel: trends in modern travel.